Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Proofs

 \subsection{Results from Probability Theory}

 \begin{proposition}[Continuous Mapping Theorem] Suppose $X_n$ and $Y_n$ converge in probability to $X$ and $Y$ respectively.
-Then, for some continuous function $F$ constant and non-random, $F(X_n,Y_n)$ converges in probability to $F(X,Y)$.
+Then, for some continuous function, $F$ constant (with respect to $n$) and non-random, $F(X_n,Y_n)$ converges in probability to $F(X,Y)$.
 Further, suppose $\P[Y\leq 0]=0$, then, $X_n/Y_n$ converge in probability to $X/Y$. \end{proposition} This follows directly from \cite{Durrett_2019}, Theorems 2.3.4 and 3.2.10. \begin{proposition} Suppose $X,Y$ are random variables with $\Var[Y]<\infty$.
 Then,

 \end{proposition} \begin{proof} The result follows from noting that,

 \end{proof} \begin{proposition} Let $X_1,...,X_s$ be a sequence of random variables.
 Then,

 \end{proposition} \begin{proof} Suppose $s=1$, $\E{X_1}\leq \E{X_1^2}^{1/2}$ by Cauchy-Schwartz.